 Next, pupils who will have a sibling on roll at Stoke Park Primary School in the year of entry.

 The term "sibling" means a full, half, adopted, step brother or sister, but not cousins or other family members.
+Step brothers/sisters are defined as children who are not necessarily related biologically (including foster children) but are living in the same household for the majority of the time at the address the admission authority considers to be the address of the child for whom the application is made.
 A sibling must be living permanently with the applicant at the same address at the date of their admission to SPPS.
 The school may require proof of relationship and/or proof of residence.